Final dispute over undefined vs null in JS/TS

 typeof undefined vs typeof null

-is a separate type in JavaScript
+undefined is a separate type in JavaScript type system, where

 the intentional absence of any object value”.
 Second part says that null